chauvaua/chauvaua/README.md

  **Data Scientist | Machine Learning Engineer | Passionate about Responsible AI/data**

-I’m a Data Scientist with experience in **machine learning, data engineering, and analytics**, driven by a curiosity for **efficient, ethic and sustainable AI**.
+I’m a Data Scientist with experience in **machine learning, data engineering, and analytics**, driven by a curiosity for **efficient, responsable and sustainable AI**.

 ---